Ghostlun/Swfit_ReusableComponents_UseCase_Keyword_Explanation/README.md

 NSSecureCoding is protocol introduced in the IOS, NSSecureCoding extends the NSCoding protocol by adding the method supportSecureCodings By conforming to NSSecureCoding, a class declares that it handles encoding and decoding of instance of its in a way that guards against substitution attacks
-// To save objects, we should use -decodeObjectOfClass:forKey: rather than -decodeObjectForKey:
+To save objects, we should use -decodeObjectOfClass:forKey: rather than -decodeObjectForKey:

 ## NSCodings
 NSCoding is the Objective-C way of archiving data and Codable is the Swift way.
 It requires init,
 Also encode thod is required.
 This capability provides the basis for archiving (where objects and other structures are stored on disk) and distribution (where objects are copied to different address spaces).

+### Format NSCoding

 ## ContactHandler
 You can send mail, call, message by using this component